j0KZ/Prompt-Engineering-Guide/guides/prompts-intro.md

 **Temperature** - In short, the lower the temperature the more deterministic the results in the sense that the highest probable next token is always picked.
 Increasing temperature could lead to more randomness encouraging more diverse or creative outputs.
 We are essentially increasing the weights of the other possible tokens.
 In terms of application, we might want to use lower temperature for something like fact-based QA to encourage more factual and concise responses.
 For poem generation or other creative tasks it might be beneficial to increase temperature.

-**Top_p** - Similarly, with top_p, a sampling technique with temperature called nucleus sampling, you can control how deterministic the model is at generating a response.
+**Top_p** - Similarly, with temperature, a sampling technique with temperature called nucleus sampling, you can control how deterministic the model is at generating a response.
 If you are looking for exact and factual answers keep this low.
 If you are looking for more diverse responses, increase to a higher value.

 The general recommendation is to alter one not both.